achille-martin/pyqt-crom/README.md

 <a id="app-enhancement"></a>
 ## 3. Enhancing your app

-:mag: This section offers feature examples to enhance your custom PyQt app.
+> :mag: **Info**: This section offers feature examples to enhance your custom PyQt app.

 To discover or analyse PyQt5 features, look at the section dedicated to [PyQt5 features](docs/features/pyqt5_features.md).